akapoor13/budget/README.md

 OpenAI using the `response_format` parameter so the model always returns a valid JSON object.

-The script reads the input CSV as-is without requiring specific column names.
-All columns of each row are sent to the Chat API for classification.
-No attempt is made to identify a description column or modify your data.
-The output CSV preserves all original columns and appends `Category` and `Subcategory`.
+The script reads the input CSV as-is and sends all column values to the Chat API for classification.
+The normalized output includes the original `Date`, `Description`, and `Amount` columns when present and always appends `Category` and `Subcategory`.
+Missing base columns are left blank in the output.